Jito/listag/README.markdown

 		fullList:      'showalltheitems.json'
 	});

-Giving the ´fullList´ option a string, it will become the URL that must return a (full) *properly formatted* array of tags, and a *show full list* button will be added next to the search.
+Giving the `fullList` option a string, it will become the URL that must return a (full) *properly formatted* array of tags, and a *show full list* button will be added next to the search.
 This button will open a fancybox containing all the tags, which will be added by clicking on them.

 ### Tags array format

-The format expected from the ´source´, ´fullList´ and ´initialTags´ options is a simple JSON array encoding:
+The format expected from the `source`, `fullList` and `initialTags` options is a simple JSON array encoding:

 	[
 		{